Swara

 Impact VS Effort Matrix

 To prioritise the design concepts, I plotted each idea against its potential impact and the effort required to implement it.
-This helped identify which changes would deliver the most value to ground workers in the shortest time.
+This helped identify which changes would deliver the most value to support workers in the shortest time.

 Prioritising the Changes